-On Wednesday night It’s Always Sunny in Philadelphia kicks off it’s 12th season.
-12 seasons.
+On Wednesday night It’s Always Sunny in Philadelphia kicks off it’s 13th season.
+13 seasons.
 If you’re keeping score, that’s a lot, especially for a live-action show.
-The show is currently set to run for at least two more seasons, a run that would tie it with The Adventures of Ozzie and Harriet as the longest running live-action comedy in the history of television.
+The show is currently set to run for at least one more season, a run that would tie it with The Adventures of Ozzie and Harriet as the longest running live-action comedy in the history of television.
 Back when the show premiered in 2005, it would have been hard to imagine such a run was possible.
 But in all fairness, it would have been just as hard to imagine a priest becoming a homeless drug addict or the American mystery of who exactly cracked the Liberty Bell being solved.

 With over one hundred episodes out there, it’s hard to pick a favorite.
 But I did.
 And on top of that, I put together a list of, what are in my humble opinion, the 15 best episodes of It’s Always Sunny in Philadelphia.

 15. ‘Reynolds vs. Reynolds: The Cereal Defense’ (season 8, episode 10)

 As a fan of eating cereal, I can respect Dennis’ desire to bring his breakfast with him as he drives to work.
 But at the same time, it is a little reckless and unsafe.
 It’s just not as reckless and unsafe as driving a car without functioning eye sight and being guided by Charlie’s instructions delivered via tape.
 And thus, the episode’s premise is laid out, leading to a courtroom battle of sorts, pitting Dennis against Frank as Dennis is demanding Frank cover the costs of cleaning Dennis’ car.
 Charlie gets to play lawyer, which is always a bonus, but the true high point of the episode is Mac’s evisceration of science and evolution in an attempt to make himself seem like a credible witness.